Home » All Blogs » Apex Triggers in Salesforce

 8. Use @future Appropriately

-It is critical to write your Apex code to efficiently handle bulk or many records at a time.
+Writing your Apex code to handle bulk or many records at a time efficiently is critical.
 This is also true for asynchronous Apex methods (those annotated with the @future keyword).
 The differences between synchronous and asynchronous Apex can be found

 9. Avoid Hardcoding IDs